mar10/nutree/docs/sphinx/take_the_tour.rst

         ╰── 'ee'

-Strings can be added to a tree, but in a real-world scenario we want need to handle ordinary objects:
+Strings can be added to a tree, but in a real-world scenario we want to handle ordinary objects:

 Setup some sample classes and objects
 -------------------------------------